 Lead Time | 14 days | 6 days |

 Volvo’s cloud-based system reroutes shipments during port strikes, avoiding $3M monthly losses.
-Real-time data also helps engineers tweak designs based on material availability—trimming development cycles by 18%.
+Real-time data also helps engineers tweak designs based on material availability.
+This cuts development cycles by 18%.

 These strategies transform how vehicles reach customers.
 Faster decision-making cuts costs while boosting output quality.
 As chains grow smarter, manufacturers deliver cutting-edge models quicker than ever.